pingcap/docs-tidb-operator/en/configure-a-tidb-cluster.md

 Before deploying a TiDB cluster, it is necessary to configure the resources for each component of the cluster depending on your needs.
 PD, TiKV and TiDB are the core service components of a TiDB cluster.
 In a production environment, you need to configure resources of these components according to their needs.
 For details, refer to [Hardware Recommendations](https://pingcap.com/docs/stable/hardware-and-software-requirements/).

-To ensure the proper scheduling and stable operation of the components of the TiDB cluster in Kubernetes, it is recommended to set Guaranteed-level QoS by making `limits` equal to `requests` when configuring resources.
+To ensure the proper scheduling and stable operation of the components of the TiDB cluster in Kubernetes, it is recommended to set Guaranteed-level quality of service (QoS) by making `limits` equal to `requests` when configuring resources.
 For details, refer to [Configure Quality of Service for Pods](https://kubernetes.io/docs/tasks/configure-pod-container/quality-service-pod/).

 If you are using a NUMA-based CPU, you need to enable `Static`'s CPU management policy on the node for better performance.
 In order to allow the TiDB cluster component to monopolize the corresponding CPU resources, the CPU quota must be an integer greater than or equal to `1`, apart from setting Guaranteed-level QoS as mentioned above.
 For details, refer to [Control CPU Management Policies on the Node](https://kubernetes.io/docs/tasks/administer-cluster/cpu-management-policies).